 - Time to address other underlying factors contributing to the addiction

-- Time to heal from the physical side effects of drug or alcohol abuse
+- Time to heal from the physical side effects of drug or alcohol use

-- Time to learn positive coping strategies to reduce chance of relapse
+- Time to learn positive coping strategies to reduce the chance of relapse

 - Opportunity to learn and reinforce positive behaviors, habits